How to Prepare for Initial Tests in Army, Navy and PAF

 • Study grammar rules (tenses, parts of speech, sentence structure).

-• Build vocabulary through word lists and daily reading.
+• Build vocabulary via word lists & daily reading.

 • Cover arithmetic (percentages, ratios, averages), algebra (equations, inequalities), geometry (shapes, angles), and basic statistics.